Markov semigroups with hypocoercive-type generator in Infinite Dimensions: Ergodicity and Smoothing: Short and long time behaviour of order derivatives in finite dimensions

-\end{lemma} \begin{proof}[proof of Lemma \ref{lem.1}] The first relation is a general property of a generator of (sub)diffusion with second order part given by $Z_0$ and the second is a just a different version of the same.
+The above equality also simply holds if $k_j\neq N$ for all $j=1 \dd N$.
+Finally, if $c_{0jh}=0$ for all $j$ (i.e. if $[Z_0, Z_j]=0$ for all $j$) then $[\Z_{\kk,n}, L]=[\Z_{\kk,n},B]$ for any $n \geq 1$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem.1}] The first relation is a general property of a generator of (sub)diffusion with second order part given by $Z_0$ and the second is a just a different version of the same.
 Recalling that for any three operators $X, Y$ and $W$,

 from (\ref{comm}), for $k_1\neq N$, we have